Thinking beyond borders

 Net taxable income earned by a resident is taxed at progressive marginal tax rates from 14.5 percent up to 48 percent.

-Some flat rates may apply (for example, interest, dividends and rental income are taxed at 28 percent).
+Some flat rates may apply (for example, interest and dividends are taxed at a flat rate of 28 percent and rental income is taxed at a flat tax rate between 10 and 28 percent).

 For non-residents, the tax rate depends on the type of income received, as follows:

-Under the non-habitual tax residents’ special regime, where the activity performed by the individual in Portugal is deemed to be a ‘high-value-added’ activity, the employment income derived from such activity is taxed at a 20 percent special rate, plus the additional surcharge up to 3,21%, due as described above.
+Under the non-habitual tax residents’ special regime, where the activity performed by the individual in Portugal is deemed to be a ‘high-value-added’ activity, the employment income derived from such activity is taxed at a 20 percent special rate.

-Otherwise, if the activity that the individual performs is not deemed to be ’high-value-added’, the employment income received will be taxed at marginal tax rates up to 48 percent, plus the additional surcharge of up to 3,21 percent and the 2,5% and 5% solidarity surcharge due as previously described.
+Otherwise, if the activity that the individual performs is not deemed to be ’high-value-added’, the employment income received will be taxed at marginal tax rates up to 48 percent, plus 2.5 and 5 percent solidarity surcharge due as previously described.

 This regime also allows for a tax exemption on the foreign-sourced income received by the individual.
 For example, with regards to foreign source employment income, an exemption applies provided that one of the following conditions is met: